Many years ago, I met weekly with a group of teenage guys. We would meet for breakfast to talk about life, struggles, faith and relationships.

 1. They are feeling pressured.
 Teenagers today are under more stress than we ever experienced.
 The expectations placed on them to perform are through the roof.
-Teens are weighed down by neverending sports schedules, three-hour nightly homework and studying, forced advanced placement classes, performing arts, community service hours, and holding down part-time jobs.
+Teens are weighed down by never-ending sports schedules, nightly three-hour homework and studying obligations, forced advanced placement classes, performing arts, community service hours, and holding down part-time jobs.
 Add to that the social pressures and the awkward changes of adolescence.
 Teenagers are getting pressure from every area of their life.
-It's a lonely feeling.
-If they see you as another pressure point rather than an ally, they'll shut their door and seek refuge.
+It’s a lonely feeling.
+If they see you as another pressure point rather than an ally, they’ll shut their door and seek refuge.

 Advice: Assume you know nothing.
 Gain as much intel as you can.
 Ask a lot of questions and resist the temptation of telling them what to do.
 Talk to their friends if they are over.
 If they start giving you cold one-word answers, back off.
 They probably feel interrogated.
 It just means you have to take it slower.

 3. They are tired of being micromanaged.
 As adults, we feel like we are just trying to save them from all of our mistakes.
 So when they do something wrong, we are quick to correct.
 They see it as constant criticism and feel suffocated.
 This is exacerbated by the fact that they are already naturally looking to separate from their parents.
 Sometimes it makes them feel like they can never do anything right in your eyes.